 The rally was being held to protest plans by the city to remove a statue of the Confederate Gen. Robert E. Lee from a local park.
 White supremacists, neo-Nazis, skinheads, and Ku Klux Klan members described the event as their largest rally in decades to “take America back.”

 On Friday night, white nationalists marched with torches, and police kept the group and counter-protesters at bay.
 But chaos followed on Saturday morning as the two groups clashed in Emancipation Park to the point where, the governor declared a state of emergency.
 Governor Terry McAuliffe said he is “disgusted by the hatred, bigotry and violence” and blames “mostly out-of-state protesters.”

-As the counter-protestors were leaving the rally, a silver Dodge Challenger suddenly came barreling through the crowd, tossing people into the air.
-Then the driver reversed back into the street dragging bodies.
+As the counter-protesters were leaving the rally, a silver Dodge Challenger suddenly came barreling through the crowd, tossing people into the air.
+Then the driver reversed back into the street, dragging bodies.

 David Duke, the former KKK leader, argued that the rally “represents a turning point for the people of this country.”
 “We are determined to take our country back," Duke said.
 "We are going to fulfill the promises of Donald Trump.
 That's what we believed in.
 That's why we voted for Donald Trump, because he said he's going to take our country back."

 When President Trump weighed in about the events, he said: “The hate and the division must stop and must stop right now.
 We condemn in the strongest possible terms this egregious display of hatred, bigotry, and violence on many sides.
 On many sides...No matter our color, creed, religion, our political party, we are all Americans first...”